MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-TextExtraction.md

 # Test-TextExtraction

 ## SYNOPSIS
-This cmdlet is available in on-premises Exchange and in the cloud-based service.
+This cmdlet is available in on-premises Exchange and in the cloud-based service but will fail for encrypted files.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Test-TextExtraction cmdlet to find the text that is extracted from a specified email message in Exchange flow.